Harshith1234567/Python-Co-pilot/README.md

-# Python CO-Pilot using LLama and Mistral 🤖
+# Python Co-Pilot using LLama and Mistral 🤖
 ### In this project I built a langchain X LLama 2 X Mistral Instruct X streamlit app using GPT4All.
 ### In this app is used for generating python code